The Time Is Now: A Framework for Comprehensive Privacy Protection and Digital Justice in the United States

 - Purpose specification

-- Access and correction rights
+- Access, correction, and deletion rights

 - Data accuracy

 Some types of data, and some uses of data, are especially sensitive and deserve strict regulation.
 For instance, biometric and genetic data are inherently sensitive, but even information about the products people buy and the services they search for can be used to make inferences about their health, religious beliefs, economic situations, and other characteristics that are sensitive in nature.
 In these situations, requiring express, affirmative opt-in consent or prohibiting certain data collection and use may be necessary.
 Data should be deleted after it is used for the disclosed purpose.
 Federal law should also establish enhanced digital safeguards for children and teens, including safeguards against age-inappropriate marketing practices.

 Privacy legislation should protect against discriminatory uses of data.
 It should extend civil rights protections online and require robust algorithmic assessments.
 It should prohibit predatory data collection practices and uses.
 Processing that leads to disparate treatment or adverse disparate impacts should be prohibited.
 Technology that increases the surveillance of communities of color, like facial recognition, should be banned.

 Robust enforcement is critical for effective privacy protection.
 The inclusion of a private right of action with statutory damages is a crucial tool to supplement government enforcement, particularly for marginalized communities.
 If a company violates federal privacy law, individuals and groups of individuals, or their agents, should be able to pursue a private right of action that provides meaningful redress without a showing of additional harm.
 Congress should also grant enforcement authority to State Attorneys General.